nurgelli/nurgelli/README.md

 #  Hi there!
-I'm nurgelli
+I'm Nurgeldi

 I'm a **Python Backend Developer** and a passionate **Data Science & NLP** learner.
 Also a teacher, explorer, and lifelong student.